 - £25 if you are unemployed, a full time student or a pensioner.

-We ask you to bring proof of benefits/ student status/ or income such as a P60 or pay slip as this helps us determine the weekly fee, to the assessment.
+We ask you to bring to the assessment proof of benefits, student status or income such as a P60 or pay slip as this helps us determine the weekly counselling fee.

 The assessment is payable in advance at the time of making the appointment and is non-refundable.
-You will be able to reschedule the assessment once only, providing you give 24 hours’ notice.
+You will be able to reschedule the assessment once, providing you give 24 hours’ notice.

 Please be aware an assessment is not a therapeutic session.

 Following the assessment, you will go on our waiting list.
-The waiting time for referral to a counsellor is usually 4-12 weeks and sometimes longer depending on your availability.
+The waiting time for referral to a counsellor is usually 4-12 weeks depending on your availability.

 Commitment: For your counselling to be effective, it is important to attend weekly.

 Counselling sessions last for 50 minutes and take place on the same day and time each week.
 The length of counselling we offer you will be discussed with you when you start counselling.
-This will vary from a few weeks up to one or two years.
+This will vary from a six weeks to up to two two years.